 Tell Shelby County Sheriff: Free 16-Year-Old Girl from Inhumane Solitary Confinement Now

-For more than four months, she has been in solitary confinement - locked in a small cell without human contact, despite the fact she has not gone to trial and no judge or jury has convicted her.
-Her parents are not able to visit.
-Her room is the size of a closet.
+Jane Doe has been volleyed back and forth between Tennessee Women's Prison and Shelby County Jail East.
+In both facilities, Jane is locked in a small cell the size of a closet without human contact, despite the fact she has not gone to trial and no judge or jury has convicted her.

-Shelby County, the jurisdiction that arrested Jane Doe, accommodates male youth being tried as if they were adults in youth facilities, but repeatedly transfers female youth to facilities designed for adults.
-When Sheriff Bill Oldham sends female youth to adult prison facilities, they are more likely to be held in solitary confinement.
+Shelby County accommodates male youth being tried as if they were adults with other peers their age in Shelby County, but repeatedly transfers female youth to adult facilities where they are the only young person, meaning these girls are effectively detained in solitary as they await trial.
+When Sheriff Bill Oldham sends female youth to adult prison facilities, they are more likely to be held in solitary confinement and more likely to be hundreds of miles from their family.

 *Disclaimer: The name of the young person has been changed to Jane Doe to protect her identity.